Overview - Wine & Cooking Under the Tuscan & Umbrian Sun

 For those would rather eat than cook, there is always something to entertain you.
 All of our classes take place at our beautiful 18th century country villa.
-Take control of our 90-bottle wine rack, relax, take a stroll, or just enjoy the wonderful Italian countryside.
+Take control of our 90-bottle wine rack, try a sampling of our countless home-made liqueurs in our cellar, relax, take a stroll, or just enjoy the wonderful Italian countryside.
 Whether you are cooking or not, the time we spend during the cooking classes is always a highlight.

 When we are not cooking, we are heading out on some truly incredible excursions.
 We'll visit some amazing wineries, including small family-run places where we will meet the owners and dine with them.
-We'll have dinner where the wine cellar is widely-considered to be the most beautiful cellar in the world.
+We'll have lunch in Tuscan vineyards, visit a wine cellar that is widely-considered to be the most beautiful cellar in the world.
 We'll have lunch at a small home-based olive mill that makes arguably, the best Extra-Virgin Umbrian Olive Oil you will ever have!
 We'll visit a generations old, operational Deruta ceramics factory where we try our hand at the potter's wheel.
 We'll see many other beautiful-beyond-description Italian gems such as Assisi, Orvieto, Pienza and more.

 Italians love their food.
 And why wouldn't they?
 It's delicious!
 We love it too and so much of what we do revolves around meal planning!
 We're talking about lunch at breakfast and then talking about dinner during lunch!
 One thing you never hear during one of our vacation weeks is, "I'm hungry" - What we do hear is..."I can't eat another bite!"
 But they still find some room!